AmirBurdini/Kemtai-App/README.md

 # Kemtai-App

-this app was made as a trial for Yoga App - Kemtai
+this app was made as a trial for Kemtai

 # Tools and Tech Stack